yutayamate/functree-cli/README.md

 ```

 ## Description
-**FuncTree-CLI** is a command-line tool, which allows user to visualize, customize, and compute statistical test to understand the biological functionality of their omics data. functree-cli allows user to map their omics data on to a pre-defined treemap, which is based on the [KEGG BRITE](http://www.genome.jp/kegg/brite.html) or [EnteroPathway](http://www.enteropathway.org/) database.
+**FuncTree-CLI** is a command-line application, which allows user to visualize, customize, and compute statistical test to understand the biological functionality of their omics data.
+FuncTree allows user to map their omics data on to a pre-defined treemap, which is based on the KEGG (http://www.genome.jp/kegg/) or other hierarchical functional databases.
 This allows user to quickly and comprehensively understand the functional potential of their data, and to develop further hypothesis and scientific insights.

 ## Requirements
 - [Node.js](https://github.com/nodejs/node) >= v6.9.1